 Batik involves several techniques, inherited from the locations they were created: Sri Lanka, Malaysia, China, Africa, India.
 What comes as a common trait is juicy patterns and floral motifs, from ultra complex to abstract and watercolor-like.
 Now the batik craft has gone successfully digitalized, so we suggest you run through an inspirational brief.

 History of Batik

 As many origins as many practices for batik.
 However, traditionally it’s centered around decorating cloth using wax and dye: wax resists the dye and helps conserve the original color while the dye can be applied over and over again for more elaborate and colorful designs.

 Alongside multiple variations are added to diversify the technique: etching, discharge dyeing, stencils, wax of different resist values, alternative materials like silk, cotton, wool, leather, paper or even wood and ceramics.

-Such regions of India and Java in Indonesia have been building up this craft of the centuries, and the best examples of batik may be found there.
-So even if you aren’t willing to get to the brushes, melt wax or stank of gasoline all over, you should check these applied arts masterpieces for to quench your color thirst.
+Such regions of India and Java in Indonesia have been building up this craft of the centuries, and the best examples of batik fabrics art may be found there.
+So even if you aren’t willing to get to the brushes, melt wax or stank of gasoline all over, you should check these applied arts masterpieces to quench your color thirst.

 Penetrating the digital

 All of the best trends get digitalized, sooner or later.
 Similar to Art Deco in retro typefaces and shapes, batik print joins your toolboxes as a good piece of vibrant/floral abstraction.